Govt. triples daily number of hikers allowed at The Wave

 The plan takes effect Feb.
-1 and will allow as many as 64 people per day to hike the popular rock formation near the Utah-Arizona border — up from the previous limit of 20 people per day, the U.S. Bureau of Land Management said in a news release.
+1 and will allow 64 people per day to hike the popular rock formation near the Utah-Arizona border, the U.S. Bureau of Land Management said in a news release.
+That is up from the previous limit of 20 people per day, which had been in place for two decades.

-More than 200,000 people requested permits for the hike in 2018, with less than 4% approved through online and in-person lotteries, the most recent government stats available show.

 Conservation groups decried the decision as a mistake that will damage the fragile desert landscape and cut into the solitude of the hikers’ experience.

+Fueled by a rise in selfies and pictures shared on social media, requests to do the hike more than doubled over the last seven years to a peak in 2018, when less than 4% of the 200,000 people were approved for permits through online and in-person lotteries, government figures show.
+Nearly 191,000 people made requests in 2020.

-BLM officials called it a balance between providing more access to the iconic trail while also preserving the landscape.
-Another proposal would have quadrupled the daily limit to 96 people.
+Bureau of Land Management officials called it a balance between providing more access to the iconic trail while also preserving the landscape.

-“The Wave is one of the world’s most incredible and visually stunning natural wonders,” said Assistant Interior Secretary of the Casey Hammond in a news release.
-“We’re pleased to be able to expand options for public viewing of this amazing landscape in a way that’s consistent with its preservation.”
+Officials heard a steady chorus of complaints from people about how difficult it was to get chosen, leading the Bureau of Land Management to reexamine the limit, said Michael Herder, the bureau’s district manager in the Arizona strip.
+Their analysis determined more people may mean more trash, but won’t notably accelerate erosion of the sandstone, Herder said.

+The plan allows the agency to increase the daily number up to 96 if they determine the trail can handle it or decrease it below 64 if the new rule leads to negative impacts, said Herder who called the figure they chose a good place to start.
+He and other government officials are excited more people will be able to experience the geological wonder.

 The decision will mar the unique landscape for future generations as hikers damage the delicate sandstone, said Taylor McKinnon, a senior campaigner with the the Center for Biological Diversity.
 Visitors also won’t enjoy the same solitude the previous daily limit provided, he said.